ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/02-ODM-modules.md

 The ODM module for the command-line usage requires the specific file structure to work without issues.
 Specifically, it requires that input imagery be in the `code/images` subdirectories structure of the working directory for a given project.

 To facilitate proper path management, I suggest creating the core of ordered file structure for all future projects.
 Let's say it will be the **ODM** directory, serving as a working directory for all future ODM analyses.
 It should contain two main subdirectories: IMAGES and RESULTS.
-In the **IMAGES** for each new project you will create a new folder with a unique name, where you will place photos in JPG format *(e.g., ~/ODM/IMAGES/PROJECT-1)*.
+In the **IMAGES** directory, you will create a new folder with a unique name for each new project, where you will place photos in JPG format *(e.g., ~/ODM/IMAGES/PROJECT-1)*.
 In the **RESULTS** directory, when submitting an ODM task into the SLURM queue, a subdirectory with ODM outputs will be automatically created for each project.
-And there, also automatically, an `code/images` subdirectories will be created with soft links to photos from the corresponding project.
+And there, also automatically, an `code/images` subdirectories will be created with soft links to photos from the relative project.

 <div style="background: #cff4fc; padding: 15px;">
 <b>ODM/</b> &emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;&emsp;<i>(storage directory for all future ODM projects)</i><br>